seth-git/atomicglobalmin/readme.txt

 Since performing a bond rotational search is non-random, there are no difficult parameters to set.
 When performing a simulated annealing, particle swarm, or genetic algorithm search, these random algorithms have parameters you will need to set.
 More specific information on setting these parameters as well as the general format of input files is given in the next section.

-F. Adding Other Quantum Chemistry Packages

-This software was designed to be used with the Gaussian.
-While other quantum chemistry packages have not yet been implemented, the software has been configured to make adding these as simple as possible.
-To add a quantum chemistry package, do the following:
+F. Configuring the program for various quantum chemistry packages

+This software has been tested primarily with the Gaussian quantum chemistry package, and methods for reading and writing Gaussian files are built in.
+The cclib package which has been incorporated into this software can also read output files from ADF, GAMESS, GAMESS-UK, Jaguar, Molpro, and ORCA.
+If you want to use one of these packages, install cclib using the instructions at cclib.sf.net.
+Once installed, copy the atomicGlobalMin.py file from the pso directory to the directory where you installed cclib.
+Then add your quantum chemistry package as follows:

 1. Add a one-line define statement to energyProgram.h as follows:
-   #define NAME_OF_YOUR_ENERGY_PROGRAM             UNIQUE_INTEGER
+   #define NAME_OF_YOUR_QUANTUM_CHEMISTRY_PROGRAM             UNIQUE_INTEGER

-2. Add the program name, input and output file extensions, and other basic information to energyProgram.cc.
-3. Write methods for creating input files and reading output files in energy.cc.
+2. Modify energyProgram.cc as follows.
+If you are using cclib, set the cclibPythonScript variable to the full path of the atomicGlobalMin.py script inside the cclib directory.
+Second, modify the init function, by copying the Gaussian program information and modifying it for your quantum chemistry package.
+Set the program name, executable path, input and output file extensions, and other basic information.
+You may also list multiple output files types, with a file extension for each.
+Please list first the output file extension of the file type you want to be read by the program.
+If you list other file types, these will be saved with the results, but will not be read by this program.

+3. Modify energy.cc as follows.
+First, write a method for creating an input file for your quantum program.
+To do this, you may copy and modify the createGaussianInputFile method.
+Test your method as follows.
+Create a resume file by typing './pso LJ7_Sim.inp' and stop the run by pressing control-C.  Open LJ7_Sim.res, change the energy function to the name of your quantum package, insert an energy file header, and set the charge and multiplicity.
+Then type './helper -c LJ7_Sim.res test best'.
+This will create an input file in a directory called test which you can check for correctness.

+Second, write a method in energy.cc for reading your quantum program's output file.
+If you are using cclib to do this, instead make sure that the cclib flag is set to true in energyProgram.cc, then test the cclib package by running unit tests in the main pso directory by typing './unit'.

+Third, check that your quantum program is called correctly in the doEnergyCalculation method.

 G. References

 A few publications where the software has been used are below:
 [1] Clark, J.; Call, S. T.; Austin, D.; Hansen, J. Computational Study of Isopren Hydroxyalkyl Peroxy Radical-Water complexes (C5H8(OH)O2-H2O).
 J. Phys.
 Chem.
 A, 2010, 114 (23), 6534–6541.

 [2] Averkiev, B. B.; Call, S.; Boldyrev, A. I.; Wang, L. M.; Huang, W.; Wang, L. S. Photoelectron spectroscopy and ab initio study of the structure and bonding of Al7N- and Al7N.
 J. Phys.
 Chem.
 A. 2008, 112(9), 1873-1879.